 6. St Peter's Church dates from about 1460.
-It survived the fire of 1653 but the interior did not survive a massive Victorian facelift.
+It survived the fire of 1653, but the interior did not survive a massive Victorian facelift.
 Declared redundant in 1974, it now houses a café, craft shop and is also used as a space for exhibitions, lectures and concerts.
-There are fine views of the town for those taking the tower tour MARLBOROUGH 1267 Henry III Marlborough College An Act of Parliament passed in the Great Hall of Marlborough Castle near this place.
-"He made many statutes for the betterment of his realm and the manifestation of Common Justice"
+There are fine views of the town for those taking the tower tour

 7. The Castle Inn was built at the height of the coach trade.
-When this declined it became the first building of Marlborough College, founded in 1843 for the sons of Church of England clergy.
+When this declined it became a school, founded in 1843 for the sons of Church of England clergy - now Marlborough College.
 A prehistoric Mound lies within its grounds (not open to the public).
 A Norman castle was built on the mound soon after the Conquest in 1066.
 Legend has it that Merlin, King Arthur's mysterious wizard, is buried here, hence the town motto Ubi nunc sapientis ossa Merlini - where now are the bones of wise Merlin?